Skip to content

 For HTTPS, an additional handshake establishes encryption:

-1. Client Hello: Supported TLS versions, cipher suites, random number
+1. Client Hello: Supported TLS versions, TLS cipher suites 2026, random number

 2. Server Hello: Chosen cipher suite, server certificate, random number